Neighborhood Homophily-based Graph Convolutional Network: Conclusions

-This work was supported in part by the Key R\&D Program of Zhejiang under Grant 2022C01018, by the National Natural Science Foundation of China under Grants 61973273 and U21B2001, and by the National Key R\&D Program of China under Grant 2020YFB1006104.
+\begin{acks} This work was partially supported by the Key R\&D Programs of Zhejiang, China under Grant No. 2022C01018, by the Zhejiang Provincial Natural Science Foundation of China under Grants No. LR19F030001, and by the National Natural Science Foundation of China under Grant No. 61973273. \end{acks}